 There are also some carvings on a bookcase on the landing.
 I bought the soapstone totem pole carving on a school camping trip in Canada as a gift for my parents.
 When we cleared their house this was one of the first items I ‘rescued’, along with the stone musician in the lounge.
 This my parents themselves bought when we took our first family holiday abroad, visiting relatives in Germany.
 They called him Fritz and so do I!

-It is only recently that our collection has spread to the bedroom, prompted in part by a lack of space elsewhere (!), and also by the new furniture we had fitted, into which we incorporated some shelves to display a few items, most of them recent purchases.
+It is only recently that our collection has spread to the bedroom, prompted in part by a lack of space elsewhere (!), and also by the new furniture we had fitted.
+We incorporated some shelves especially to display a few items, most of them recent purchases.

 Perhaps our largest collection, but of the smallest objects, is to be found in the kitchen.
 Its walls are adorned with small pictures and its shelves with little hanging items.